 The first step in developing an organization-wide business continuity plan is conducting a business impact analysis and risk assessment exercise.
 The initial review will identify threats to your organization and determine how each crisis will impact your business.
 Try to come up with an exhaustive list that includes obvious risks — like physical damage to your building due to extreme weather or a sudden shift in the market — as well as obscure threats, like an outbreak of a contagious virus.
 When determining operational time lost or delays due to a disaster or crisis, it’s important to account for the best- and worst-case scenarios.
 Once completed, you will want to quantify the financial impact each event could potentially have on your business so you can plan accordingly.

 Step 2: Discuss recovery options

-Additionally, many third-party companies support business continuity and information technology recovery strategies.
+Additionally, many third-party companies support business continuity and information technology recovery strategies for critical business functions.
 For IT outages and breaches, you may consider contracting a vendor specializing in data loss prevention services in advance.
 Depending upon the size of your organization and available resources, there may be many different recovery options that can be explored for each event.

 Step 3: Refine your continuity plan

 Now it’s time to map each crisis scenario with your recovery plans to narrow down the list to the best options.
 Decide which strategies will help your business recover as quickly as possible while keeping your employees and assets safe.
 While you’ll want to have plans for best- and worst-case scenarios, it’s essential to simplify the plans with easy-to-understand instructions.
-Remember, emergency responders and employees may need to implement these plans with just a moment’s notice.
+Remember, emergency responders and employees may need to implement these plans with just a moment’s notice when disaster strikes.